hantswilliams/flask-api-template-healthcare-/healthcare-template-app/readme.md

     - These use the Jinja2 templating engine, along with HTML, CSS, and JS
     - Managed by FLASK BLUEPRINTS
     - Decorators go within the route itself, versus in the class method like in the API
+- Security and Templates
+    - Based on the Talisman settings flound in loader.py file, we are enabling scripts to be executed that exist in the .html page, but not from external sources.
+So in order for the `<script>` tags to work properly, need to have the it look like: `<script nonce="{{ csp_nonce() }}">` in the .html pages that contain a script tag.
 - API:
     - inspired by Next.js, and the idea of having a `api` folder
     - This folder contains the API endpoints that are used by the front end